 Older children can be invited to make My Book of Exotic Apples.

-Please note that the Free Resource Library is color-coded to help you find the printable you need.
+🎁Please visit the FREE Resource Library to download this printable.
+The Resource Library is color-coded to help you find the printable you need.
 Locate the group this printable belongs to based on the color of the cover image.
-The latest printable will be at the end of each group.

 Three-part cards with 11 examples of farm babies for the object-to-image matching activity.

 The printable provides a set of cards with photographs of 11 different types of farm baby animals included in the Safari Farm Babies Toob – pony foal, donkey foal, horse foal, kit, kid, kitten, puppy, chicks, piglet, lamb, and calf.

 Printable is made with hand-drawn watercolor clipart and has beautiful soft pastel tones.
 These printables include 26 pages plus 2 pages with instructions.
 Activities included: Silhouette activity, Preposition Cards, Vocabulary Cards, 3-Part Cards, Find the other half, Number Activity, Fine Motor pin poking activity, Colour Wheel activity.

 Early Learning Bundle with 40 printable sets that contain 3-Part Cards for an object-to-picture matching activity.
 Sets are designed to match the classroom favorites – Safari TOOB figures.
 Use in any language.
 All sets include an editable PowerPoint file.
 Types labels in your own language and print.

 The printable features real photos The printable is suitable for children ages 3-6.
 Classification nomenclature cards are great for expanding vocabulary and can be used during Social Studies and for teaching ESL students of all ages.